 - Group size range from 10-20 senior community members.

 - The Reves Center provides transportation to and from Verena Reserve.

-Suggested discussion topics include:
+Suggested discussion topics for pre-school children include:

 - What is daily life like for children in your country?
 What do they do in their free time?